-Freshman Sally Rider decided to take the easy way out of her English 151 class by ripping out a New Yorker cartoon and submitted it as her final paper.
+Freshman Sally Rider decided to take the easy way out of her English 151 class by ripping out a New Yorker cartoon and submitting it as her final paper.

 The cartoon was a recent drawing of a father talking to his daughter and the daughter replying in the caption, “No, Dad, I do not want to hear what you and Mom used to do to ‘Dirty Mind,’” in reference to the late pop icon Prince.